 What if I didn’t know about the AVO?

 Section 14 provides some defences to the offence of Breach AVO.
-You are not guilty of the offence unless:
+A person is not guilty of the offence unless:

-- You were served with a copy of the order, or
+- They were served with a copy of the order, or

-- You were in court when the court made the order
+- They were in court when the court made the order

-All AVOs must contain Order 1(a) – (c), otherwise referred to as the ‘mandatory orders’.
-These Orders prohibit the Defendant in the AVO from: assaulting, threatening, stalking, harassing, intimidating or destroying/damaging the property, of the Person in Need of Protection.
+All AVOs must contain certain conditions, otherwise referred to as the ‘mandatory orders’.
+These orders prohibit the defendant in the AVO from assaulting, threatening, stalking, harassing, intimidating or destroying/damaging the property, of the person in need of protection.
 Doing any one of those things constitute a breach of the AVO.

-AVOs may also contain additional orders that can be tailored to each individual circumstance, examples of some of the additional orders that can be put in place are:-
+AVOs may also contain additional orders that can be tailored to each individual circumstance.
+Examples of some of additional orders that can be put in place are:

 - Not to contact the PINOP, except through a legal representative or for a particular reason;